microsoft/playwright/docs/api.md

 #### page.hover(selector[, options])
 - `selector` <[string]> A selector to search for element to hover.
 If there are multiple elements satisfying the selector, the first will be hovered.
 - `options` <[Object]>
-  - `relativePoint` <[Object]> A point to hover relative to the top-left corner of element padding box.
+  - `offset` <[Object]> A point to hover relative to the top-left corner of element padding box.
 If not specified, hovers over some visible point of the element.
     - x <[number]>
     - y <[number]>
   - `modifiers` <[Array]<"Alt"|"Control"|"Meta"|"Shift">> Modifier keys to press.
 Ensures that only these modifiers are pressed during the hover, and then restores current modifiers back.
 If not specified, currently pressed modifiers are used.